react-theming/storybook-addon-material-ui/README.md

 // Create your own theme like this.
 // Note: you can specify theme name in `themeName` field.
 Otherwise it will be displayed by the number.
-// you can specify only the required fields overriding the `Light Base Theme` const newTheme = {
+// you can specify only required fields overriding the `Light Base Theme` const newTheme = {
     themeName: 'Grey Theme',
     palette: {